Bongo Fury

-Bongo Fury is a collaborative album by American artists Frank Zappa and the Mothers, with Captain Beefheart, released in October 1975.
+Bongo Fury is a collaborative album by American artists Frank Zappa, Captain Beefheart, and Zappa's band the Mothers, released in October 1975.
 The live portions were recorded on May 20 and 21, 1975, at the Armadillo World Headquarters in Austin, Texas.
 Tracks 5, 6 and 9 (intro only) are studio tracks recorded in January 1975 during the sessions which produced One Size Fits All (1975) and much of Studio Tan (1978).

+History

+In April 1975 Zappa had a one-sided demo acetate disc cut at Kendun Recorders in Burbank, California.
+This unreleased disc contains "Revised Music for Guitar and Low-Budget Orchestra", "200 Years Old" and "Regyptian Strut".
+Zappa's liner notes in the June 1975 album One Size Fits All mention a planned studio follow up album which never appeared.
+Zappa released Bongo Fury instead.
+The album contains a four minute version of "200 Years Old" which was edited from the one on the April 1975 acetate.

 Overview

 The album is a notable entry in Zappa's discography, because it was the last to feature a majority of his early 1970s band, which appeared on Over-Nite Sensation (1973), Apostrophe (') (1974), Roxy & Elsewhere (1974), and One Size Fits All (1975).

 Napoleon Murphy Brock's vocals are featured both on the sprawling "Advance Romance" as well as on the three-part harmonies of "Carolina Hard-Core Ecstasy".
 Captain Beefheart, in his only tour with Zappa's band, delivers vocals and harmonica on several tracks, including his two short prose readings "Sam with the Showing Scalp Flat Top" and "Man with the Woman Head".
 Bongo Fury also marks the first appearance of Terry Bozzio, who would become Zappa's featured drummer between 1975 and 1978.